 Start with the ingredients

-It all begins with our brewer’s recipe and barley grown just a couple of miles from the brewery, and malted at Warminster Maltings in Wiltshire, a malthouse that still produces malt in the traditional way.
+It all begins with our brewer’s recipe and barley, which is malted at Warminster Maltings in Wiltshire, a malthouse that still produces malt in the traditional way.

 Mash in the tun

 Our select barley, or ‘grist’ as we call it, is mixed with hot Cornish water and left to mash in our tun, where our sweet amber liquor starts to develop and evolve its colours, sugars and flavours.

 The mash is then sparged and liquor, now known as ‘wort’, is drained off to to be boiled in our beautiful, and much-admired, traditional copper.

 Once in our copper, each ale starts to come into its own with whole-flower hops added at different stages, giving each ale its unique bitterness, aroma and flavour.

 After boiling, infusing and separating, the wort is cooled before our Skinner’s yeast is introduced in large open fermenters.
 This yeast will work its magic over the next seven days converting the sugar into alcohol and bringing huge amounts of flavour too.